theintern/intern/CONTRIBUTING.md

 ## Hi!

-* The bug tracker is for **bugs and feature enhancement requests only**, not questions.
+* The issues tab is for **bugs and feature enhancement requests only**, not questions.
 If you aren’t sure if your problem is a bug (or you know that it isn’t), please ask in one of the [support forums](https://github.com/theintern/intern/wiki/Support) instead.
 Any help questions posted to the bug tracker will normally be closed without a good answer in order to keep the bug tracker focused only on the development